ricardo93borges/alphavantage-wrapper-ts/README.md

 ## Contributing

-This library is in development, and the goal is to publish it on library on NPM, and all contributions are welcome, read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+This library is in development, and the goal is to publish it on NPM.
+All contributions are welcome, read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License